Category: RV Life

 Steps

-1. First, heat oil and cook peppers and onion 3–4 minutes.
+1. Firstly, heat oil and cook peppers and onion 3–4 minutes.

-2. Next, stir in chicken, rice, and salsa.
+2. Then, stir in chicken, rice, and salsa.
 Then cover 3–4 minutes until hot.

 3. Finally, finish with lime and cilantro.